The synchronicity of a flock of birds in flight is something that has mesmerized humans for as long as we have been watching them.

 Pigeon social hierarchy is dynamic, with other birds taking over the leadership role regularly.

-This contrasts with turkeys and chickens, that also have a social hierarchy, or pecking order, but this is more permanent.
+This contrasts with turkeys and chickens, which also have a social hierarchy, or pecking order, but this is more permanent.

 Individuals that are more dominant by nature rise to the top of the pecking order by challenging other birds.